openintegrationhub/openintegrationhub.github.io/docs/Getting Started/LocalInstallationGuide.md

 **Please make sure to clone the [monorepo](https://github.com/openintegrationhub/openintegrationhub) before you start.
 You will need the files in the minikube folder.**

-Set up the basic OIH infrastructure.
+Set up the basic Open Integration Hub infrastructure.
 To do this, simply execute

 `kubectl apply -f ./1-Platform`